 Our Partners and History

-Love Our City (formerly C3 Food Pantry) partners with the Oregon Food Bank and Fresh Alliance grocery stores to provide free groceries to those experiencing food insecurity.
+Love Our City partners with Love City Church, Oregon Food Bank and local grocery stores to provide free groceries to those experiencing food insecurity.

 Love Our City

-At the onset of the COVID-19 pandemic in March 2020, the pantry significantly expanded its capacity.
+At the onset of the COVID-19 pandemic in March 2020, the food pantry significantly expanded its capacity.
 The decision was made to register C3 Food Pantry (now Love Our City) as a non profit 501c3 organization, and Kaz Brooks was appointed as Executive Director in 2021.
-Kaz works with a committed team of over 50 volunteers who have a passion to serve and support their community.
+Kaz works with a committed team of over 60 volunteers who have a passion to serve and support their community.

 Our Service Delivery